Healthdirect Free Australian health advice you can count on.

 Anaemia caused by chronic kidney disease may need other treatments such as erythropoiesis-stimulating agents.
 These are medicines that send a signal to your body to make more red blood cells.

-This article will focus on medicines to treat iron deficiency anaemia.
+This article will focus on medicines to treat iron-deficiency anaemia.

 How does anaemia medicine work?

-Iron-deficiency anaemia medicines aim to improve iron levels in blood.
-Because the body cannot make its own iron, these medicines slowly replace or supplement iron in the body.
+Iron-deficiency anaemia medicines aim to improve iron levels in the blood.

 What types of anaemia medicine might I be given or prescribed?